Willie Lee Mack -- Elloree

 Online condolences may be sent to the family via: info@williamsfuneralhomeofelloree.com.
-Friends may also contact the funeral home.
+Friends may also call the funeral home.

 Post a comment as